Teays Valley Local School District: High schools

-Teays Valley High School
+Teays Valley High School, located in Ashville, Ohio, draws students over the northern half of Pickaway County, Ohio.
+It was opened in 1964 and is currently the largest high school in the county.

 Middle schools

-The students living in the eastern part of the school district students go to Teays Valley East Middle School, while the ones living on the western side of the district go to Teays Valley West Middle School.
+The students living in the eastern part of the school district go to Teays Valley East Middle School, while the ones living on the western side of the district go to Teays Valley West Middle School.

 Teays Valley East Middle School

 Opened in 2009, East Middle School is located in Ashville, Ohio, and hosts sixth through eighth grade students.
 Currently, there are 485 students enrolled at the school.
 Each grade is separated into two blocks, gold and blue.
 Each block is then assigned teaching staff for the core courses which consist of science, mathematics, social studies, and language arts.
 Other required courses (physical education, health education, college & career connections and arts education), and electives (vocal music, instrumental music).

-Nine sports are offered to students in both seventh and eighth-grade students.
+Nine sports are offered to students in both seventh and eighth-grade.
 They are football, cross country, golf, volleyball, basketball, wrestling, baseball, softball, and track and field.
 Non-competitive cheerleading is also offered.
-Like the high school, all teams compete in the Mid-state League Buckeye Division.
+Like the high school, all teams compete in the Ohio Capital Conference.

-Ashville Elementary and Walnut Elementary students feed into East.
-The school principal is Shannon Helser.

 Teays Valley West Middle School

 The school is located on 74.94 acres in the Village of Commercial Point, Ohio.
 The property was obtained in 2008 and is located next to Scioto Elementary.

 Currently, there are 502 students in grades sixth through eighth enrolled at the school.
 Each grade is separated into two blocks, gold and blue.
 Each block is then assigned teaching staff for the core courses which consist of science, mathematics, social studies, and language arts.
 Other required courses (physical education, health education, college & career connections and arts education), and electives (vocal music, instrumental music).

-Nine sports are offered to students in both seventh and eighth-grade students.
+Nine sports are offered to students in both seventh and eighth grade.
 They are football, cross country, golf, volleyball, basketball, wrestling, baseball, softball, and track and field.
 Non-competitive cheerleading is also offered.
 Unlike the high school and East Middle School, all teams compete in the Mid-state League Ohio Division.

-Scioto Elementary and South Bloomfield Elementary students feed into West.
-The principal is Michael Kauffeld.